syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-install.md

 * For server side application register the license key in Configure method of [Startup.cs](https://blazor.syncfusion.com/documentation/getting-started/license-key/how-to-register-in-an-application#blazor-server-app)
 * For client side application register the license key in main method of [Program.cs](https://blazor.syncfusion.com/documentation/getting-started/license-key/how-to-register-in-an-application#blazor-webassembly-app)

-You can also find the steps for getting started with Syncfusion Blazor components in Mac,
+You can also find the steps for getting started with Syncfusion&reg; Blazor components in Mac,

-* Getting started with Syncfusion Blazor Components in [Blazor Server Side App](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-mac/#getting-started-with-syncfusion-blazor-components-in-blazor-server-side-app-using-visual-studio-for-mac) using Visual Studio for Mac.
+* Getting started with Syncfusion&reg; Blazor Components in [Blazor Server Side App](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-mac/#getting-started-with-syncfusion-blazor-components-in-blazor-server-side-app-using-visual-studio-for-mac) using Visual Studio for Mac.
-* Getting started with Syncfusion Blazor Components in [Web Assembly App](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio-mac/) using Visual Studio for Mac.
+* Getting started with Syncfusion&reg; Blazor Components in [Web Assembly App](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio-mac/) using Visual Studio for Mac.